Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Taylor algebras

 In case (2) and when $\alg A$ is simple, a binary irredundant relation is necessarily linked.
-Then we get a central relation, e.g., by Proposition~\ref{prop:center}, and often also semilattice edges~ (please note the important, but easy-to-miss condition on the size of the algebra).
+Then we get a central relation, e.g., by Proposition~\ref{prop:center}, and, by the following theorem, also semilattice edges in case that $\mu_{\alg A}$ is not full and the size of $A$ is at least three (in case that $\mu_{\alg A}$ is full the theorem is vacuously true).

-\begin{restatable}{theorem}{GettingSemilatticeEdges} Suppose $\alg A$ with $|A|>2$ is simple and there exists a proper irredundant subdirect binary subpower.
-Then there exists $\mu_{\alg A}$-class $B$ such that, for every $b\in B,a\notin B$, the pair $(a,b) $ is a semilattice edge witnessed by the identity congruence. \end{restatable}
+\begin{ThCSrestatable}{theorem}{GettingSemilatticeEdges}{(\hyperlink{ProofThm411}{link to proof})} {thm:semilat} Suppose $\alg A$ with $|A|>2$ is simple and there exists a proper irredundant subdirect binary subpower.
+Then there exists a $\mu_{\alg A}$-class $B$ such that, for every $b\in B,a\notin B$, the pair $(a,b) $ is a semilattice edge witnessed by the identity congruence. \end{ThCSrestatable}